Artificial sweeteners are often the cause of heated debate.

 The surface of your tongue is covered by many taste buds.
-Each taste bud contains several taste receptors that detect different flavors (2).When you eat, the different food molecules contact your taste receptors.
+Each taste bud contains several taste receptors that detect different flavors (

 For example, the sugar molecule fits perfectly into the taste receptor for sweetness, like a lock and key, allowing your brain to identify the sweet taste.